jimthompson5802/connection_solver/README.md

 ## `langsmith` tracing

 The `langsmith` tracing tool was used to trace the agent's workflow.
-Here is an example trace of the agent solving a Connection Puzzle.:
+Here is an example trace of the agent solving a Connections Puzzle.:

 ### Overall Trace
 ![Overall Trace](./images/langsmith_overall.png)